 By this time the American road system has evolved and new roads, highways, and bridges were built.
 The Roosevelt Military Highway or Highway 101 was constructed in the 1920s; the Salmon River Highway or Highway 18 was built in 1932.

-In 1960, an alternative concrete bridge crosses the Drift Creek.
-The Drift Creek Covered Bridge was preserved as a historic monument dedicated to Lincoln County pioneers and used for pedestrian traffic.
+In 1960, an alternative concrete bridge across Drift Creek was constructed.
+The Drift Creek Covered Bridge was preserved as a historic monument dedicated to Lincoln County pioneers.
+It was used for pedestrian traffic only.
 Due to the deteriorating and dangerous conditions, the bridge was closed in 1988.

-Local residents and land's owners Laura and Kerry Sweitz offered to move the bridge to their Rose Lodge property located at the Bear Creek.
-The historic covered bridge was reopened to the public in July 2001 thanks to the Sweitz family, many fundraisers, and volunteers.
+Local residents and land owners Laura and Kerry Sweitz offered to move the bridge to their Rose Lodge property located at the Bear Creek.
+The historic covered bridge was reopened to the public in July 2001, thanks to the Sweitz family, many fundraisers, and volunteers.

-Drift Creek Bridge was added to the National Register Places in 1998.
+Drift Creek Bridge was added to the National Register of Historic Places in 1998.

 Architectural Bridge Design: Howe truss